brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/modestyachts/ARS>

 ----
+#### ["Is Q-learning Provably Efficient?"](https://arxiv.org/abs/1807.03765) Jin, Allen-Zhu, Bubeck, Jordan
+  `Q-learning`
+>	"The theoretical question of "whether model-free algorithms can be made sample efficient" is one of the most fundamental questions in RL, and remains unsolved even in the basic scenario with finitely many states and actions."
+>	"We prove that, in an episodic MDP setting, Q-learning with UCB exploration achieves regret O(sqrt(H^3SAT)), where S and A are the numbers of states and actions, H is the number of steps per episode, and T is the total number of steps.
+This sample efficiency matches the optimal regret that can be achieved by any model-based approach, up to a single √H factor.
+To the best of our knowledge, this is the first analysis in the model-free setting that establishes √T regret without requiring access to a "simulator."

 #### ["Is the Bellman Residual a Bad Proxy?"](https://hal.archives-ouvertes.fr/hal-01629739/document) Geist, Piot, Pietquin
   `Q-learning`
 >	"This paper aims at theoretically and empirically comparing two standard optimization criteria for Reinforcement Learning: 1) maximization of the mean value and 2) minimization of the Bellman residual.
 For that purpose, we place ourselves in the framework of policy search algorithms, that are usually designed to maximize the mean value, and derive a method that minimizes the residual ||T∗ vπ − vπ||1,ν over policies.
 A theoretical analysis shows how good this proxy is to policy optimization, and notably that it is better than its value-based counterpart.
 We also propose experiments on randomly generated generic Markov decision processes, specifically designed for studying the influence of the involved concentrability coefficient.
 They show that the Bellman residual is generally a bad proxy to policy optimization and that directly maximizing the mean value is more likely to result in efficient and robust reinforcement learning algorithms, despite the current lack of deep theoretical analysis.
 This might seem obvious, as directly addressing the problem of interest is usually better, but given the prevalence of (projected) Bellman residual minimization in value-based reinforcement learning, we believe that this question is worth to be considered."